Corpse Reviver No. 2

 Variations of the Corpse Reviver No. 2

-While it would seem natural to name the Corpse Reviver No. 1 and the Corpse Reviver No. 3 since they belong to the same drink family, the truth is, they’re very much drinks in their own right.
+While it seems natural to name the Corpse Reviver No. 1 and the Corpse Reviver No. 3 since they belong to the same drink family, the truth is, they’re very much drinks in their own right.

 - Corpse Reviver No. Blue